 The smaller format drawing (A3) is printed onto 250gsm Tintoretto Gesso Paper, a slightly off-white paper with a lightly hammered surface texture.
 The illustration is packaged with a sturdy grey-board backing and sealed inside a cellophane case.

-The larger format drawing (A2) is printed onto 220gsm Cartridge Paper, a similar slightly off-white paper with a lightly hammered surface texture.
-The illustration is carefully rolled, cellophane wrapped and posted inside a sturdy cardboard tube.
+The larger format drawings (A2 & A1) are printed onto 220gsm Cartridge Paper, a similar slightly off-white paper with a lightly hammered surface texture.
+The illustrations are carefully rolled, wrapped, and posted inside a sturdy cardboard tube.

 40 Front Doors of Bath Limited Edition Print